djvill/APLS/doc/how-to-use/search.md

 {:.note .no-collapse}
 > Pattern input fields look for matches in the corpus by invidual word, rather than entire utterances.
 > For example, if you entered `not even` into the orthography input field, you would not get any results because "not even" will never match a single word in any transcript.
-> However, you can expand the size of your search to include multiple words, as explained in the [Making searches wider](#making-searches-wider) section.
+> However, you can expand the size of your search to include multiple words, as explained in the [Searching multiple words](#searching-multiple-words) section.

 We'll begin with the input field for the <span class="layer">orthography</span> layer because it is selected by default.